hengran/Bagging-Based-Model-Merging/README.md

 4. **Merge** all downloaded datasets to create the General-Full-Data.

-# How to Train the General Text Embedding using Bath-Level Mixing?
+# How to Train the General Text Embedding using Batch-Level Shuffling?
 Take the Qwen3-0.6 for example:
 ```
 cd Training
 sh base_same_0.6B.sh
 ```
+# How to Train the General Text Embedding using BOOM?
+To balance training costs while promoting generalization, train *m* models using Batch-Level Shuffling on differently sized data samples: { $k_1, k_2, ...,k_m$ }.
+The set {20, 40, 60, 80, 100} has been found effective.
+Finally, merge the resulting models using Multi-SLERP from [MergeKit](https://github.com/arcee-ai/mergekit).

  # How to Evaluate the General Text Embedding on MTEB?
  Update the model path in MTEB_test/bash.sh.
 And then,